LemonPi/lemonpi.github.io/projects/clisp/clisp.md

 -------------------------------
  - relatively simple ~550 lines of non comment code with clearly separated components
  - highly modular design allows easy addition of features
+	- added support for comments and file inclusion in about 5 extra lines
  - concepts are clearly reflected in the implementation and representation
 	- driver loop prints the evaluated value of the read expression in the global environment `cout << eval(expr(print_res), e0)`